jfcherng-sublime/ST-AutoSetIndentation/messages/update_message.md

 Preferences » Package Settings » AutoSetIndentation » Changelog

-## 1.5.2
+## 1.5.3

-- Show more details about how the indentation is determined.
+- Fix default indentation (fallback) is not used in some cases.